 Although IELTS is a British test, you are not required to master the British accent or spelling.
 IELTS accepts all major variants of native-speaker English, e.g. North American, British, Australian, etc. In class, your professors and peers will speak with quite diverse accents.

 What IELTS score is required for a Master’s or an MBA programme?

 The overall score on the IELTS ranges between 1 and 9.
 The scale corresponds to specified competences in English: 1 = non user; 5 = modest user; 7 = good user; 9 = expert user.
-You should aim to achieve a score of 6.5 or above for admissions to a Master’s degree programme taught in English.
-Individual universities and programmes have differing requirements.
+You should aim to achieve a score of 6.5 or above for admissions to a Master’s degree program taught in English.
+Individual universities and programs have differing requirements.

 Check out: GMAT or a language test - Which test to take first?

 The total IELTS test lasts for 2 hours and 45 minutes.
 The Listening part consists of 40 questions that you have to complete in 30 minutes.
 The Academic Reading part consists of 40 questions and you have 60 minutes.
 The Academic Writing part requires that you complete two writing tasks within 60 minutes.
 The Speaking part takes between 11 and 14 minutes to complete and has three parts.
 During the speaking part you will have a conversation with an examiner.